Return to top

 Can you pop popcorn in an instant pot without oil?

 Yes!
-To make pressure cooker popcorn without oil, first set your Instant Pot to High pressure and let it heat.
-Then, put the kernels in your pot in a single layer, with enough space for them to expand.
+When I want to make Instant Pot popcorn without oil, I start by setting my Instant Pot to High pressure and letting it heat up.
+Then, I spread the kernels in a single layer so they have enough space to pop properly.
 Cook for about four minutes.
 Once you hear 2-3 seconds in between the popping sounds, the popcorn is done.

 Can you pop popcorn in butter?